Appointments

 Patients are requested, where possible, to telephone before 10:00am if a home visit is required that day.

 We would request that, apart from the genuinely housebound, all other patients attend the surgery rather than request a home visit because of the extra time home visiting takes.
 On average four to five patients can be seen in surgery in the time it takes to do a single house call.
-In addition, the care that can be offered due to the lack of adequate lighting, examination facilities and equipment means that you may not receive as good a service as the doctor may be able to offer if you came to the surgery.

 Chaperones